SimaoNunes/DPAS/README.md

 # Dependable Public Announcement Server
-High Dependable Systems Project: DPAS
+High Dependable Systems Project: DPAS.
 This is Java API that wants to solve the problems concerned with the emergence of fake news and the need for trusted sources of information.
 We want to make sure that relevant public information and facts can be posted, tracked and verified.
 	The main specifications are:
 - Every user of this system has his/her own Announcement Board where only he/she can post announcements.